What Causes Rough Idle in A Car? and How to Fix

 How do you fix it?
 Consult a mechanic to determine what the check engine code means.
 An oxygen sensor replacement should be a simple and affordable solution.

-EGR Valve (Exhaust Gas Recirculation Valve) Stuck Open
+9. A Stuck EGR Valve (Exhaust Gas Recirculation Valve)

 By recirculating a predetermined volume of exhaust gas back into the combustion chamber, the EGR valve aids in reducing the formation of nitrogen oxide tailpipe emissions.
 At idle, an EGR valve ought to be closed, but if carbon buildup prevents that from happening, the engine may idle poorly or even stall.